aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### The requirements

-* All cells should **start** hidden, and be **visible** upon a click event
+* All tiles should **start** hidden, and become **visible** when clicked.

-* When a user has selected 2 tiles to reveal, your App must find whether the pair are a **match** or not.
-A Match will stay visible, a non-match will be hidden again.
+* The user will select 2 tiles to reveal.
+If they match, they will stay visible.
+If they don't match, they will be hidden again after a second or two.

 * When all pairs are matched, the user is informed that they have won, and may restart the game.

+### Release 1: hide tiles by default

-### Some things to consider
+### Some things to consider (do we still need this section?)

-When the 2nd Card is revealed and found to not be a match, you will want to inform the user that they didn't find a match.
+When the 2nd tile is revealed and found to not be a match, you will want to inform the user that they didn't find a match.
 It would also be sensible to try and give the user several seconds to see their mismatched picks (on a timeOut), or allow the user to confirm (with a button) when they are ready to try again.

-How do you know which Cards are **temporarily** visible?
-How do you know which Cards are **permanently** visible?
+How do you know which tiles are **temporarily** visible?
+How do you know which tiles are **permanently** visible?

 Do you store or information in the **Tile** objects, or separately within the `App.jsx` Components **state**?